How to lay new floors in your Camper or RV easy

 Start right here and take the carpet off:

-Cut into the carpet around the edges of the furniture as close as you can with the carpet knife.
+Cut into the carpet around the edges of the furniture as close as you can with the carpet/utility knife.
 You have to use pressure to get thru the whole carpet and its backing.
 Then cut carpet strips of about 20 inches width.
 Smaller strips make it easier to pull off.
 Take the pliers or a multi-tool and pull the carpet strips off.

 Depending on your Camper this might take some strength, or it could work pretty easy.
 But this is the easiest way to get the carpet off.